 If Northam were to resign, as many have demanded, Lt.
 Gov. Justin Fairfax, who is African-American, would assume the governor's office as Virginia's second African-American governor in history.

-Fairfax made headlines in recent weeks for stepping down from the dais in the General Assembly in protest of the Virginia Senate honoring Confederate Gen. Robert E. Lee.
+for stepping down from the dais in the General Assembly in protest of the Virginia Senate honoring Confederate Gen. Robert E. Lee.

 A photo that was included on a college yearbook page of future Governor Ralph Northam shows two people, one in blackface and another in a Ku Klux Klan costume.

 The picture comes from the 1984 Eastern Virginia Medical School yearbook.
 The page for Northam, who was earning his medical degree, includes several photos of Northam, including a headshot and two more casual photos.
 Beside the photos where Northam is clearly identified, a photo of two people in costume appears.

 The photo shows two people looking at the camera — one in blackface wearing a hat, bow tie and plaid pants; the other in white Klan robes.
 The two individuals are both shown holding canned drinks.

 Underneath is a quote: "There are more old drunks than old doctors in this world so I think I'll have another beer."
 The page also lists his undergraduate alma mater and his interest as pediatrics.

 It is not clear who either individual in the photo is.

 In response to the photo, Republican Party of Virginia Chairman Jack Wilson called on Northam to resign if it depicts him.